luismr/flight-tracker-event-app/README.md

 ## Project Structure

-The project follows a domain-driven design approach with the following layers:
+The project follows a feature-based Domain-Driven Design approach where each feature is organized in its own directory with DDD layers:

 ```
 src/
+├── flights/                # Flight tracking feature
-├── ui/           # Presentation layer components
+│   ├── ui/                 # Presentation components
-├── application/  # Application services and use cases
+│   ├── application/        # Use cases and services
-├── domain/       # Domain entities, value objects, and business logic
+│   ├── domain/             # Entities and value objects
-└── infrastructure/  # External services, repositories, and adapters
+│   └── infrastructure/     # External services and adapters
+├── shared/                 # Shared utilities and components
+└── App.tsx                 # Application entry point
 ```

+Each feature follows the DDD layered architecture:
+- **UI Layer**: React components and hooks
+- **Application Layer**: Services and use cases that orchestrate domain logic
+- **Domain Layer**: Business entities, value objects, and core business rules
+- **Infrastructure Layer**: External services, repositories, and technical implementations

 ## Getting Started